Safe-DS/DSL/docs/DSL/tutorial/common/types.md

 **Note:** This section is only relevant if you are interested in the [stub language][stub-language].

 Optionally, [type hints][type-hints] can be used in Python to denote the type of a declaration.
 This is generally advisable, since IDEs can use this information to offer additional feature, like improved refactorings.
 Moreover, static type checker like [mypy][mypy] can detect misuse of an API without running the code.
-We will now briefly describe how to best use Python's [type hints][type-hints] and explain how they relate to Simple-ML types.
+We will now briefly describe how to best use Python's [type hints][type-hints] and explain how they relate to Safe-DS types.

 First, to get [type hints][type-hints] in Python closer to the expected behavior, add the following import to your Python file: